Letter of Authorization Apostille – Legalization – Authentication | Call +1 (415) 655-9455

 • A statement about whether the document is already notarized or needs to be notarized

-2. Get the letter of authorization notarized.
+Step 2: Get the letter of authorization notarized